Is antiviral flu medication safe during pregnancy?

 The flu is more likely to cause severe illness in pregnant women than in women who aren't pregnant.
 Taking antiviral medications can prevent serious flu complications, such as pneumonia.
 Although it's important to be cautious with any medication during pregnancy, research suggests that the benefits outweigh the potential risks of antiviral medications to treat flu during pregnancy.
 Your health care provider might recommend oral oseltamivir because it has the most studies available to support its safety.

 A flu shot is the best way to protect yourself and your baby from the dangers of the flu during pregnancy.
 The Centers for Disease Control and Prevention recommends a flu shot for anyone who's pregnant during flu season — typically November through January or later — unless you've had a severe reaction to a previous flu vaccination.

 When you get your flu vaccine, request the flu shot and not the nasal spray vaccine.
 The flu shot is made from an inactivated virus, so it's safe for both mother and baby during any stage of pregnancy.
 The nasal spray vaccine is made from a live virus, and isn't recommended for use during pregnancy.

 Oct.
 03, 2020

 Yvonne Butler Tobah, M.D.

 See more Expert Answers

-- Pregnant women and influenza (flu).
-Centers for Disease Control and Prevention. http://www.cdc.gov/flu/protect/vaccine/pregnant.htm.
-Accessed July 29, 2014.
+- Pregnant women & influenza (flu).
+Centers for Disease Control and Prevention. https://www.cdc.gov/flu/protect/vaccine/pregnant.htm.
+Accessed Aug.
+25, 2017.

 - What you should know about flu antiviral drugs.
-Centers for Disease Control and Prevention. http://www.cdc.gov/flu/antivirals/whatyoushould.htm.
-Accessed July 29, 2014.
+Centers for Disease Control and Prevention. https://www.cdc.gov/flu/treatment/whatyoushould.htm.
+Accessed Aug.
+25, 2017.